gzmatte/Sonar/README.md

 ### How to use
 Open Sonar, configurate it.
-Open the bat and its gonna disable the additional playback outputs.
-(We only want the microphone).
+Open the bat and its gonna disable automatically the additional playback outputs.
+(Cause We only want the microphone).

 ### ★ [Download](https://github.com/gzmatte/sonar/releases/download/1/Sonar.bat)